Park Interpretive School Programs (Preschool - Grade 5)

 Kindergarten-Grade 1; 1.5 hrs (maximum 25 students)

-This interactive program introduces children to tree squirrels, and the adaptations to their forest homes.
+This interactive program introduces children to squirrels, and the adaptations to their forest homes.
 Your students will experience the changing autumnal forest as these busy acrobats prepare for the winter ahead.
 Offered at Elk/Beaver LakeFrancis/King and Witty's Lagoon regional parks.

 Who's Hooting